-Why I Deleted The Twitter App From My Phone (along with 122 others)
+This Week I Quit The Twitter App (along with 122 others)

 The concrete footpath outside the post office was a harsh place.
 Every weekday afternoon, before 2.50pm, I would be waiting there, usually alone, for my daughter’s school bus.
 This shadeless corner of the city was warm even on a Hong Kong winter’s day.
 But in the summer it was oppressive.
 I dared not be late for a young child in a big city, so I always tried to be there waiting ahead of time.